 About the course

-As a part-time student your classes will be held between 16.00 and 20.00 one day a week for two academic years from a September start date, and two and a half academic years from a January start date.
-Please contact Dr Gary Pheiffer, Programme Leader to discuss any queries
+As a part-time student your classes will be held on one evening session a week for two academic years from a September start date, and two and a half academic years from a January start date.

 Why choose this course?